3 registered (Shyshark, 2 invisible),

 Ray is dropping Mom off.
 He walks then drives away.
 She is carefully dressed for the outside world, per usual; beige and white and baby blue.
 Three dark curls hang from the side of her forehead, same as when we were young.

-Stepping into the thickening drizzle, I say, “Hi, Mom,” once I've stepped to where the crowd has formed around the entrance to the train.
+Stepping into the thickening drizzle, I say, “Hi, Mom,” once I've stepped to where the crowd has formed around the entrance to the train underneath pastel umbrellas.

-“Oh, I thought that might be you,” she says among the pastel colored umbrellas.
+“Oh, I thought that might be you,” she says, turning toward me.

 I had stepped out once already to take care of checking my bag.
 She looked at me but didn't recognize me.
 I wasn't surprised, she never does.